IronCoreLabs/cloaked-search-perf/README.md

 docker compose up
 ```

+The results will be in `rally-home/cloaked-search-perf/results`.
 Note that this also binds to the local port 9200 in case you want to poke at the container.
 If you have a local ES instance you might want to remove the port bindings.

 ### Standalone